phelpsw/tabletop-simulator-backup-tool/readme.md

 Which was badly broken but provided some helpful insights.
 Additionally useful was this Tabletop Simulator save file format [reference](http://tabletopsimulator.gamepedia.com/Save_File_Format).

-Everything we care about occurs in this directory (ubuntu):
+Everything we care about occurs in this directory (ubuntu/osx):
 ```
 /home/$USER/My Games/Tabletop Simulator/Mods/
 ```